 Step 7: Heat some oil in a non-stick skillet, spoon the hash brown mix into the pan, and flatten without squashing.
 Cook them over low heat on both sides until golden brown.
 You can also spoon the mix onto parchment paper on a baking sheet and oven-bake them for a lighter option.

 Recipe Tips & FAQ’s

-- Ensure the pan and oil are hot before putting the mix in and have the heat high enough to get that golden finish without burning.
+- Ensure the pan and oil are hot before putting the mix in, and have the heat high enough to get that golden finish without burning.

-Same for oven cooking, not too thick, don’t overcrowd the baking sheet and have your oven nice and hot as if you were cooking oven fries.
+Same for oven cooking, not too thick, don’t overcrowd the baking sheet, and have your oven nice and hot as if you were cooking oven fries.

 Storage and Freezing Tips for Hash Browns

 These hash browns will keep for 3-4 days in an airtight container in the refrigerator.

 These Riced Cauliflower Hash Browns freeze very well.
 Cook them in a pan or in the oven and leave them to cool on a baking sheet in a single layer on parchment paper.
 Once they are cool, transfer that single layer to the freezer to flash-freeze the hash browns.
 Once they are hard, transfer them to an airtight container (you may want to separate layers with parchment paper).

 They will keep well for 2-3 months.
 You can reheat them from frozen in the oven or a skillet pan.

 - 1 yellow onion - use ½ onion for low-carb diet